xeniatay/wkrpt400-wanderable-documentation/README.md

 **ie-manifest**

 `ie-manifest` is a special manifest created to handle LTIE9 browsers.
-In those browsers (which Wanderable no longer supports), it triggers an unobstrusive header prompting the user to upgrade their browser.
+In those browsers, an unobstrusive header appears, prompting the user to upgrade their browser.

+### Creating a new Wanderable page

+Here are the steps to create a new page on the site:

+*View/HTML*
+- Scope the page using a `body_class` in the view file:

+    <% content_for :body_class do %> page-sample page-sample-js <% end %>
+    <% content_for :content do %>
+      // page content here
+  <% end %>

+**Less**

+- Create a Less file and place it in the appropriate component directory
+    - e.g. `app/assets/stylesheets/less/global/_header.less`

+- In the Less file you created, add a scope for the styles you write

+    // styles for page_sample.html.erb
+    // ------------------------------

+    .page-sample {
+        // write styles here
+    }

+- Include this Less file in the appropriate component bundle

+    @import "less/global/_header";

+**JS**

+- Create a JS file and place it in the appropriate component directory

+- In the JS file you created, add a scope for the scripts you write

+    /*
+      JS for page_sample.html.erb
+      Scope: .page-sample-js
+    */

+    $('.page-sample-js').ready(function() {
+        // write scripts here
+    });

+*Voila!
+The JS file will automatically be included on the site by a manifest.*

-### Wanderable's Customized Bootstrap
+## Wanderable's Customized Bootstrap

 Wanderable uses Bootstrap with customized variables that are listed in `app/assets/stylesheets/less/global/bootstrap_overrides/_variables.less`.

 **Note:** This customization was done manually, instead of using the [customizer](http://getbootstrap.com/customize/).
 As a result, the file is a little disorganized and consists of variables which were not originally defined in Bootstrap's `variable.less`. *It would be nice to clean this up.*

-### Responsive Development
+## Responsive Development

 **Using Media Queries**